Different forms of self-inquiry

 For those who have rambled long enough in the corridors of spirituality, especially nondual spirituality, self-inquiry is a familiar word, if not rare.
 A google search for the word will return the results of Ramana Maharishi’s “method” of self-inquiry, which begins with asking the question, “Who am I ?”
 Even Wikipedia, for some reason, devotes it’s page on self-inquiry exclusively to Ramana, which in my opinion, is a very myopic statement of facts.

 This leads to a very ubiquitous notion among people who are new to self-inquiry, even among those who have spent several years in this business, that there is one form of self-inquiry.
 As a matter of fact, the notion of self-inquiry is found in several schools of Buddhism, as also in the Advaita Vedanta school of Hinduism.
-But self-inquiry in Buddhist schools leas to very different results from self-inquiry in Hindu ones.
+But self-inquiry in Buddhist schools leads to different results from self-inquiry in Hindu ones.
 While a Buddhist, pursuing self-inquiry, discovers no-self, the Hindu discovers an eternal Self.
+It’s a different matter that I think both to be talking about the ending of the conceptualizing ego mind as the ultimate liberation.
+Just the ways they go about doing it and speaking about it are different.

 The complexity and perplexity of this matter do not end here.
 Even among those who talk about eternal, non-dual Self, there are different individuals who teach different methods.
 For example, the trio of Ramana Maharshi, Nisargadatta Maharaj and Atmananda Menon, all talk about the same truth, but the method of inquiry taught by each one of them is quite unique.
 Though they all can be loosely called to be representatives of the school of Advaita Vedanta, their instructions for self-inquiry are quite different from the traditional school of Advaita Vedanta: which bases itself on three texts of Upanishads, Brahmasutras and Bhagavad Gita.

 In my own journey of self-inquiry, I stumbled into traditional Advaita in 2012.
 At that time I did not have the wisdom I have today about different paths and teachings.
-Looking back I can say that all my previous years of sadhana/spiritual practice with the teachings of J Krishnamurti had landed me automatically to the doorstep of Advaita – the highest teaching of non-duality.
+Looking back I can say that all my previous years of sadhana/spiritual practice with the teachings of J Krishnamurti had landed me automatically to the doorstep of Advaita – the highest teaching of non-duality in Hindu school of thought.

 Self-inquiry in Advaita